 SI.
 No. Name of Committee Role and Responsibilities Members 1.
-Evoluction 2 Independent Directors 1 Government Nominee Director Committee the Board for approval. - Director (Finance) The committee is headed by an Independent Director.
-2. Marketing To evolve the strategies, policies, guidelines - 2 Independent Directors Strategies & formation relating to marketing activities of the - 1 Government Nominee Director Technology - Director (Refineries) Oversight / distributorships and to oversee the / distributorships and to oversee the - Director (P&BD) implementation of IT Strategies of the - Director (Finance) impany. - Director (Marketing) The committee is headed by an Independent Director.
-3. Deleasing of To consider Deleasing of Company leased - Chairman Immoveable - Director (Finance) Properties Committee properties. - Director (HR) Committee - Director (Marketing) - 1 Government Nominee Director The committee is headed by the Chairman of the Company.
+Project Evaluation Committee To appraise projects costing ₹250 crore and above before the Projects are submitted to the Board for approval.
+2 Independent Directors 1 Government Nominee Director Director (Finance) The committee is headed by an Independent Director.
+2. Marketing Strategies & Information Technology Oversight Committee To evolve the strategies, policies, guidelines and take decisions on all matters relating to marketing activities of the Company including revival of dealerships / distributorships and to oversee the implementation of IT Strategies of the Company.
+2 Independent Directors 1 Government Nominee Director Director (Refineries) Director (P&BD) Director (Finance) Director (Marketing) The committee is headed by an Independent Director.
+3. Deleasing of Immoveable Properties Committee To consider Deleasing of Company leased flats/ accommodation / immoveable properties.
+Chairman Director (Finance) Director (HR) Director (Marketing) 1 Government Nominee Director The committee is headed by the Chairman of the Company.